VaibhavPachallaUNCC/TurtlebotGuideRobot-Text-UI-/readme.txt

 #TurtlebotGuideRobot-Text-UI-
 Application written and developed by Vaibhav Pachalla during Robotics Research internship at UNC Charlotte

-Turtlebot Guide Robot with text interface designed to be used to guide visitors to various computer science offices in Woodward Hall at UNC Charlotte
+I have Turtlebot Guide Robot with text interface designed to be used to guide visitors to various computer science offices in Woodward Hall at UNC Charlotte.
+I have used the Turtlebot robot platform to map an area of Woodword Hall at UNC Charlotte.
+I then wrote a python program that could transmit a destination to the turtlebot using the os.system() command which could run linux commandline commands.

 Prerequisites to run the program:
     1. Follow this tutorial to install the necessary software on the Turtlebot:               http://wiki.ros.org/turtlebot/Tutorials/indigo/Turtlebot%20Installation